iterative/dvc.org/public/static/docs/command-reference/metrics/diff.md

                         [a_ref] [b_ref]

 positional arguments:
-  a_ref     Git reference from which the diff begins.
-If omitted,
+  a_ref     Git reference to the older version to compare
-           `HEAD` (latest commit) is used. b_ref     Git reference until which the diff ends.
-If omitted, the current workspace is used instead.
+            (defaults to `HEAD`)
+  b_ref     Git reference to the newer version to compare
+            (defaults to the current workspace including changes)
 ```

 ## Description